 What else can cause lower back pain?

 If it’s not a general weakness in your core or other muscles groups, your lower back pain may come from other issues.
-While every case is different and individual, here are three common causes of pain in your lower back:
+While every case is different and individual, here are three common causes Pause, then slowly lower torso back to the starting position:

 1. Muscle spasms